 Walk from Helmsley to Rievaulx Abbey

-The walk from Helmsley to Rievaulx follows the first part of the Cleveland Way National Trail.
+The walk from Helmsley to Rievaulx follows the first part of the Cleveland Way, Helmsley to Sutton Bank section.
 Signposts are easy to spot and marked with an acorn.
-Extend the walk into a seven-mile circular outing, returning to Helmsley via Griff Farm.
-The route takes in some very nice woodland scenery, Blackdale Howl valley and some amazing views from the top of Jinny York Bank.
+The route takes in some very nice woodland scenery in the Blackdale Howl valley.
+The walk is described in my post, follow the Helmsley to Rievaulx bridge section.
+From the bridge, it’s then a short walk to the Abbey.